-Cultural Formulations: Interns are expected to consistently integrate cultural factors into case conceptualization and treatment provision.
-That process is formalized through three cultural formulation presentations (see description below).
+Cultural Formulations: Interns are expected to consistently integrate cultural factors that may impact the therapeutic relationship into case conceptualization and treatment provision.
+That process is formalized through three formulation presentations (see description below).

 Cultural Project (18-20 hours): The cultural project enables interns to focus on a diversity topic of specific interest to them.
 Interns work with a staff mentor to conceptualize a project that integrates either clinical or outreach experience with empirical and theoretical work related to that topic.
-Interns provide a brief written summary of their project at the end of the internship year, as well as present findings within the Special Topics in Multiculturalism seminar (see description below).
+Interns provide a brief written summary of their project at the end of the internship year, as well as present findings within the Special Topics in Cultural Psychology seminar (see description below).

 Diversity & Difference Log: Once per month interns complete this cumulative summary.
 The purpose of this log is to promote interns' awareness of issues of individual and cultural difference.
 It is hoped that this will facilitate reflection and increase cultural knowledge and clinical skills to enhance therapeutic effectiveness with a wide spectrum of clients.
 Areas of difference to consider include but are not limited to race, ethnicity, nationality, gender, age, geographical affiliation, disability status, sexual orientation, religion, partner/marital status, socio-economic status, familial structure and particular values.
-Interns periodically review their monthly survey with the Director of Training and are encouraged to gain clinical experience with those different from themselves in a variety of ways, as well as maintain a diverse caseload in the context of this training site.
+Interns periodically review their monthly survey with the Training Director and are encouraged to gain clinical experience with those different from themselves in a variety of ways, as well as maintain a diverse caseload in the context of this training site.